-The Instructional Programs Coordinator can assign an office that you could share with several other adjunct faculty.
+The Instructional Programs Coordinator can assign a student carrel that you would share with other student instructors.

 Following the golden rule of "do unto others as you would have them do unto you" helps everyone share the limited space and resources.
-This room has a computer with Internet connections, office supplies, cabinets for storage, and shelves for books and materials.